nicholascross/WeakDictionary/README.md

 ## WeakDictionary
 * Values stored in the `WeakDictionary` are not retained
+* Keys must implement the `Hashable` protocol
-* `reapedDictionary` will create a new `WeakKeyDictionary` with any orphaned value references removed
+* `reapedDictionary` will create a new `WeakDictionary` with any orphaned value references removed
+* `reap` will remove any orphaned value references for mutable dictionaries
 ```swift
 class Shoe {